The Farrell-Jones Conjecture for virtually solvable groups: Introduction

-In \cite{FL03} Farrell and Linnell prove that if the fibered isomorphism conjecture is true for all nearly crystallographic groups, then it is true for all virtually solvable groups.
-We modify their results and show that the Farrell-Jones Conjecture holds for all virtually solvable groups if the semi-direct products $G_w := \Z[w,w^{-1}] \rtimes_{\cdot w} \Z$ with $w$ a non-zero algebraic number satisfy the Farrell-Jones Conjecture with finite wreath product (see section~\ref{sec-reducing} and, in particular, Proposition~\ref{prop-sdp}).
-In \cite{FW13} Farrell and Wu show that the groups $G_w$ with $w$ a natural number satisfy the Farrell-Jones Conjecture.
-Their strategy is to prove that these groups are Farrell-Hsiang groups.
-Unfortunately, their methods do not directly carry over to the general case $w$ a non-zero algebraic number, even not to the case $w$ a rational number.
-In this article we introduce generalized Farrell-Hsiang groups which are a combination of Farrell-Hsiang groups and transfer reducibility (see Definition~\ref{def-gFH}).
-We prove that the Farrell-Jones Conjecture holds for generalized Farrell-Hsiang groups (see Proposition~\ref{prop-gFH} and Corollary~\ref{cor-gFH}).
-Finally, we show for all non-zero algebraic numbers $w$ that the group $G_w$ (or an overgroup of $G_w$) is a generalized Farrell-Hsiang group (see Proposition~\ref{prop-final}).
+Note that $G_w$ is isomorphic to the Baumslag-Solitar group $BS(1,w)$ if $w$ is a natural number.
+Unfortunately, the methods in \cite{FW14} do not directly carry over to the general case $w$ a non-zero algebraic number, even not to the case $w$ a rational number.
+The main idea to overcome this problem is to combine two methods of proof for the Farrell-Jones Conjecture: \begin{enumerate} \item The Farrell-Hsiang method.
+This is the method used in the proofs for virtually poly-$\Z$-groups and solvable Baumslag-Solitar groups. \item Transfer reducibility.
+This method using the geodesic flow was pioneered by Farrell-Jones and later extended to hyperbolic groups (see \cite{BLR08b}) and CAT(0)-groups (see \cite{BL12a}, \cite{Weg12}). \end{enumerate} We call groups which satisfy the combined method Farrell-Hsiang-Jones groups (''FHJ groups'' for short, see Definition~\ref{def-FHJ}).
+We prove that the Farrell-Jones Conjecture holds for FHJ groups (see Proposition~\ref{prop-FHJ} and Corollary~\ref{cor-FHJ}).
+Finally, we show for all non-zero algebraic numbers $w$ that the group $G_w$ is a FHJ group (see Proposition~\ref{prop-final}).
 The proof requires a variety of techniques, for example, geodesic flows on CAT(0)-spaces, group actions on trees, classical algebraic number theory.

 This article is organized as follows.
 We begin with a brief survey of the Farrell-Jones Conjecture (see section~\ref{sec-FJC}).
 In section~\ref{sec-reducing} we show that the Farrell-Jones Conjecture holds for all virtually solvable groups if the semi-direct products $G_w := \Z[w,w^{-1}] \rtimes_{\cdot w} \Z$ with $w$ a non-zero algebraic number satisfy the Farrell-Jones Conjecture with finite wreath product.
-The section~\ref{sec-FH} is dedicated to the generalized Farrell-Hsiang method.
+The section~\ref{sec-FHJ} is dedicated to FHJ groups.
 We finally prove the Farrell-Jones Conjecture with finite wreath product for the groups $G_w$ in section~\ref{sec-f}.